 Malfunctioning Safety Devices

 Drivers depend on crossing gates and bells to alert them of an oncoming train.
-If these devices fail to work, a driver may not be aware of an approaching train and drive into the path.
+If these devices malfunction or fail, a driver who is unaware of an approaching train may drive into its path and cause a severe accident.

 Equipment Failure